Helminth Detection

 11 helminth species, localized on every slide

-When helminths are confirmed, the object-detection model identifies and draws bounding boxes around these parasitic species directly on the microscopy image.
+When helminth is confirmed, the object detection model identifies and draws bounding boxes around these parasitic species directly on the microscopy image.

 Ascaris lumbricoides